 Roads are left unpaved for many reasons.
 Unpaved roads may be a good choice for roads that serve a lower traffic volume, for roads where high-speed transit is not necessary, and for agencies that need a road option with low construction and maintenance costs.
 While unpaved roads are common in rural areas, they also exist in urban residential areas.
 These roads may even be critical links in some road networks, like those that serve farms or agricultural industries.
 By no means can an unpaved road be considered a "second-class" road.
 One of the primary considerations influencing the construction of an unpaved road is how wide it should be.
 Deciding the width of the road largely depends on traffic volume.
 A road that serves only one or two properties is usually sufficient with a narrow width; but, roads serving agricultural industries require more width to facilitate the transport of agricultural equipment at optimal speeds.
 If, over time, a road's need for width increases, it is a costly and extensive undertaking to perform a widening project.
 In the construction of an unpaved road, drainage is critical to establishing a firm foundation (Figure 2).
 Water should drain away from the road structure; if it does not, water will saturate the road layers and layer mixing will occur.
 This over-saturation leads to distresses like rutting, potholes, washboarding, and gravel loss.
 To facilitate drainage, a road may be built with ditches, cross-slopes, culverts, and underdrains.
 Shape also enhances a road's ability to drain (Figure 2).
 The shape created by a road's outer edges being lower and the centerline being higher is called the "crown".
 If the crown is too steep, the road itself will lose gravel, road users will drive down the center of the road when they can, and/or vehicles will easily slide off the road during icy conditions.
 If the crown is parabolic, water will sit near the crown and saturate the center of the road.
 And, if the crown is too flat, it will inhibit drainage.
 Using quality construction material and creating road layers of optimal thicknesses influence an unpaved road's resiliency to wet weather as well as dry seasons (Figure 2).
 An unpaved road depends upon its surface material's aggregate-its angularity, its gradation of gravel to fines (small, dust-like particles), and its moisture content-to create interlock and to bind itself together.
 When an unpaved road surface relies on aggregate with good angularity and fines with good binding quality, the gravel/sand and the fines can work together to "lock" in place or "bond" together.
 This creates a crust, or layer, that prevents water penetration as well as the loss of fines in road dust.
-However, the ratio of gravel/sand to fines is important for drainage as well: if the entire road structure has an appropriate gradation from gravel/sands to fines, water will drain through it at an ideal rate.
-If there are not enough fines, water will transit through the road structure quickly, but the road structure will be too loose, not having enough of the binding matter to hold the aggregate in place and create that tight lock.
-On the other hand, having too much of the fines in the gradation prevents proper drainage, leaving the road structure in a more saturated state than the ideal after a rain event and inhibiting its drying out process.
+However, the ratio of gravel/sand to fines is important for drainage as well: if CAT Grading is an inexpensive technique that can quickly, but temporarily, alter surface condition. .......